nx-lr/protea/readme.md

 Protra comes with a lightning-fast compiler that outputs a highly optimized and performant JavaScript code, while keeping a syntax that looks like it, while avoiding many of the mistakes from languages past. and the ecosystem within your reach.
 You can also use Protea to build your own custom components, give them styling and functionality and use them in your applications.

-Because some people want JavaScript to be better, and this is an attempt to make it so.

 ---

 If you have any questions, comments or suggestions for the language, please feel free to open an issue on GitHub and I will promptly respond.
 Protea is currently still in its conceptual and experimental stage, as I am still experimenting on the language's grammar.